MikeTaylor/palaeo-baromount/notes/dingus-and-gaffney/README.md

 ## Lynton Gardiner

-* [`lynton-gardiner`](lynton-gardiner) -- notes extracted from email thread with the photographer Dorling Kindersley contracted to photograph the in-progress mount in 1991.
+* [`../lynton-gardiner`](lynton-gardiner) -- notes extracted from email thread with the photographer Dorling Kindersley contracted to photograph the in-progress mount in 1991.

 ## Miscellaneous observations